-MORNING Yoga in a prison cell catapults me out of E-Section, the door literally unlocks itself as I am lead away by a large Afrikaner warden, only too pleased to see me.
-I am once again processed for the transport to Caledon Square, the holding cells at the Magistrates Courts, in which one is lucky to survive, the coming and going.
+MORNING Yoga in a prison cell catapults me out of E-Section, the door literally unlocks itself as I am led away by a burly Afrikaner warden, only too pleased to see me.
+I am once again processed for the transport to Caledon Square, the holding cells at the Magistrates Courts, in which one is lucky to survive the gangs, the coming and going.

 This story is a continuation from Part One.